NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 #### 2.1.6 Verify the Setup
-- After running the command in 2.1.5 you can open **Docker Desktop** and in the container section a new container is created under the name: ***'afx -basic/axf-basic-service-1'***.
+- After running the command in 2.1.5 you can open **Docker Desktop** and in the container section a new container is created under the name: ***'afx-basic-service/axf-basic-service-1'***.
 Open a terminal session in this container
 - Under the Images tab of Docker Desktop you should see the image **eelhart/appforwardx11-base** This is the image that will be used by the **Sub Containers** that you may create (see paragraph 3) to add different development environments to develop GUI applications.
 > *Warning!*{: style="color: red;font-size:13px; "} <br>
 > <small> For the usage of the Sub Containers you may remove the container 'afx -basic/axf-basic-service-1' but you will need to hold on to the image **eelhart/appforwardx11-base**</small>